kinshi/c3l/README.md

 * Ellipse
 * Circle
 * Use existing character set to print to bitmap

+## 6581/8580 SID
+All the required functions are there to drive the SID.

+### Features
+* Clear SID
+* Set master volume
+* Set envelopes
+* Set attack/release cycles
+* Set pulse wave

 ## Keyboard scan and decode
 The 8502 is responsible for most of the low-level I/O functions in CP/M mode and